Home » Psyllium Husk – What is it all about? 4 Amazing Psyllium Husk Health Benefits

 Psyllium powder is generally well-tolerated, although certain individuals may experience negative side effects like gas, bloating, and abdominal discomfort.

-Consult your physician prior to taking any supplements, particularly if are taking medications.
+Consult your physician before taking any supplements, particularly if are taking medications.